 I was born and raised in Italy, in the Veneto region, and studied in Venice at Ca’ Foscari University, majoring in Foreign Languages and Literatures.

 Life took me many places before I settled in Vancouver, Canada.
 I have taught Italian as a second language for over 20 years: in San Francisco, Florence, at UBC Continuing Studies and at the former Italian Institute of Culture in Vancouver, among others.
-Besides being Teaching Coordinator as well as an instructor at the Dante Italian Language School, I also facilitate an Italian book club in collaboration with the Dante Society, ICC of Toronto and the Italian General Consulate in Vancouver.
+Besides being Teaching Coordinator as well as an instructor at the Dante Italian Language School, I also facilitate an Italian Book Club in collaboration with the Dante Society, ICC of Toronto and the Italian General Consulate in Vancouver.

 So many students, stories, and unforgettable experiences have come to me through my teaching.
 Throughout my career as a language instructor, I have emphasized a multidisciplinary approach, focusing on the ever-evolving everyday contexts of Italy.
 My aim, whatever the level of instruction, is to promote understanding of the current aspects of life, culture, travel in Italy.
 With my students, I have always tried to impart knowledge of and ability in the language, while sharing direct experiences of Italy and what it is to be Italian and be amongst Italians.
 A special flair, an atmosphere, a taste, a sound: a new and vibrant world that opens up when you learn our language.

 Teaching Italian is my passion.
 Let us take up this unique adventure together!
 Arrivederci a presto!